Why and how to register for a unique digital identifier for your research.

 Registering for an ORCID creates a profile page containing a summary of all your research outputs, and this list is automatically updated through integration with other information systems such as OCLC and CrossRef.
 To make sharing your profile page easier, ORCID can generate a QR code that directs people to your profile page, which you could use on research posters, stickers, or more!

 Keeps you current with publishing requirements

 Publishers are integrating ORCID into manuscript submission and author/reviewer databases.
 A complete list can be found on ORCID's website.
-ORCID supporters include all of the major science and technology publishers, including Elsevier, Wiley, Nature, Thomsen Reuters, and more, You are encouraged to use your ORCID iD when you submit research output to Colorado State University's institutional repository, Mountain Scholar.
+ORCID supporters include all of the major science and technology publishers, including Elsevier, Wiley, Nature, Thomsen Reuters, and more.
+ORCID also helps you keep up with federal funder requirements for research integrity, public access, and security.
+You are encouraged to use your ORCID iD when you submit research output to Colorado State University's institutional repository, Mountain Scholar.